mkiernan/FlexHPC/README.md

 PARAMETER RESTRICTIONS
 ======================

 vmssName must be 3-61 characters in length.
-It should also be globally unique across all of Azure.
-If it isn't globally unique, it is possible that this template will still deploy properly, but we don't recommend relying on this pseudo-probabilistic behavior. instanceCount must be 100 or less.
+It should also be globally unique across all of Azure. instanceCount must be 100 or less.